-A new era in modern medicine has begun with the success of Moderna's and Pfizer's/BioNTech's messenger RNA (mRNA)-based COVID-19 vaccines.
-Any therapeutic protein of choice can now be encoded on mRNA, encased in lipid nanoparticles (LNPs), and supported by preclinical data in as little as a few weeks.
-Within a year, the mRNA COVID-19 vaccines were introduced to the market and tested in clinical trials.
-The European Medicines Agency (EMA) and the United States Food and Drug Administration (FDA) consider the COVID-19 pandemic to be a public health emergency due to the immediate availability of vaccines and the risk of less comprehensive pharmaceutical and clinical data at the time of authorization.
-As a result, SARS-CoV-2 vaccines were granted emergency use authorization in the United States (US) and conditional marketing authorization in Europe.
-The average time it takes to develop and approve a new drug is ten years, whereas these approvals take much less time.
-In addition, a regulatory framework that is somewhat lagging has emerged as a result of the rapid growth of mRNA therapeutics.
-RNA therapeutics is either not included in the current guidelines, do not apply, or lack widely accepted definitions [1].
+With the success of the COVID-19 vaccines based on messenger RNA (mRNA) developed by Moderna and Pfizer/BioNTech, a new era in modern medicine has begun.
+In just a few weeks, any therapeutic protein of choice can now be encoded on messenger RNA, encased in lipid nanoparticles (LNPs), and supported by preclinical data.
+The mRNA COVID-19 vaccines were put on the market and tested in clinical trials within a year.
+The COVID-19 pandemic is considered a public health emergency by the European Medicines Agency (EMA) and the Food and Drug Administration (FDA) of the United States due to the immediate availability of vaccines and the possibility of less comprehensive pharmaceutical and clinical data at the time of authorization.
+SARS-CoV-2 vaccines received emergency use approval in the United States (US) and conditional marketing approval in Europe as a result.
+While these approvals take much less time, the average time it takes to develop and approve a new drug is ten years.
+In addition, the rapid development of mRNA therapeutics has resulted in the formation of a regulatory framework that is somewhat behind the times.
+The current guidelines do not include RNA therapeutics, do not apply to them, or lack widely accepted definitions [1].